daleyu/dotfiles/docs/guides/git.md

 If you are finding that the commits are signed the wrong way then you have to look into your git config.

+*Fixing delta and Bat*
+- You have to make sure that both bat, delta, and git are all stowed.
+Check to make sure that git has access to the global git config.

+Bat sometimes isn't able to find the themes, so it might be best to run `bat cache --build`.
+This will allow it to find the theme.

 ### Git Guides

+##### Rebasing Workflow using Neogit and Neovim
+Rebase on pull should be the default for many reasons.

+##### Code Review Practices
+Often times you will get comments on an MR and you will want to be able to add in a quick typo fix without changing the commit hash.
+`git commit --amend`
+- Just make the changes and then commit ammend them to keep the hash and not need to squash again

 ##### Squashing to One Commit
 Often times it is best practice to squash to one commit before submitting for review/etc. You can squash to one commit through doing something like the